datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 - In this part of the [Tree Boosting series](https://datasciblog.github.io/tags/#tree-boosting), we have already talked about the basics of decision trees which are used as base leaners of tree boosting algorithms.
 We also discussed several approaches of building ensembling models from decision trees such as bagging, random forests and boosting.

-- In this post, we will dive deep into **tree boosting** methods to answer the question *"Why Does XGBoost Win "Every" Machine Learning Competition?"*.
+- In this post, we will dive deep into **tree boosting** methods and then answer the question *"Why Does XGBoost Win "Every" Machine Learning Competition?"*.
 The content of this post was extracted from a one-hundred-page paper named *[Tree Boosting With XGBoost](https://www.semanticscholar.org/paper/Tree-Boosting-With-XGBoost-Why-Does-XGBoost-Win-Nielsen/04e182aa6d36f643a1aea18f3b9384a74538e6a0)*

 # Supervised Learning